 Our PhD in Archaeology offers you the opportunity to study archaeology at an advanced level through independent research.

 The Archaeology subject area offers research supervision across a wide range of fields.
-Our research interests range from human osteoarchaeology to Roman archaeology, early civilisations and urban societies in the Mediterranean and Europe, the Byzantine world and late antiquity, late hunter-gatherers and the spread of farming in Europe, megalithic monuments, later European prehistory and the archaeology of Scotland.
+Our research interests range from human osteoarchaeology to Roman archaeology, early civilisations and urban societies in the Mediterranean and Europe, the Byzantine world and late antiquity, costal and marine heritage, megalithic monuments, later European prehistory and the archaeology of Scotland.
 These research areas are complemented by research expertise in related disciplines elsewhere in the School and the University.